This week's R&P Report from www.nwyc.com

 Stalled Intelligence Authorization Bill: Now that senators are reporting fewer objections to President Obama’s selection of James Clapper Jr. as director of national intelligence, the long-stalled fiscal 2010 intelligence authorization bill is expected to pass.
 The bill is aimed at improving congressional oversight of spy agencies and bolstering the powers of the “intelligence czar’s” office.
 (H.R.2701)

 Cruise Ship Safety: The Senate passed a bill that would require cruise ships to maintain videotape surveillance, logs of reported deaths and missing individuals and alleged crimes on board.
-Personnel would have to be trained in crime scene investigation techniques, and rape kits would have to be available aboard the ships, along with a forensic specialist trained to deal with allegations of sexual assault.(
+Personnel would have to be trained in crime scene investigation techniques, and rape kits would have to be available aboard the ships, along with a forensic specialist trained to deal with allegations of sexual assault.(S.588)

 Federal Housing Administration: The House passed legislation to raise the maximum annual mortgage insurance premium on loans that it guarantees, thus boosting its dwindling capital reserves.
 (HR 5072)